archbardinexile/BGCL/getting-started.md

 title: Getting Started
 ---

-For almost a millennium the world of *Fio* has been plagued by an unnatural, perpetual storm of its own creation; the [Miasma](), a harrowing purple fog that only the bravest of adventurers dare to enter.
+For almost a millennium the world of [Fio]() has been plagued by an unnatural, perpetual storm of its own creation; the [Miasma](), a harrowing purple fog that only the bravest of adventurers dare to enter.
 But in the northern hemisphere, safe harbour endures.
-The city of [Caelum's Landing]() sits at the heart of a circular *Relief* in the storm.
+The city of [Caelum's Landing]() sits at the heart of a circular [Relief]() in the storm.
 It was here that [Caelum Sol Orbis]() sacrificed himself to shield his homeland from the oncoming storm 1,000 years ago.
 In doing so, the land began to fracture and rise, creating the [earthmotes](), large chunks of land that float above the ground.
 This event has come to be known as the [Rising]().
 You begin your adventure in the year 999 PO, almost 1,000 years after the founding of Caelum's Landing, at the advent of the summer solstice.

-## An Era of Innovation

-A millennium of living in such isolated conditions has inspired a wealth of technological innovations across the Relief.
-It is commonplace to find valiant adventurers flying off to uncharted territories on canvas gliders, and expeditions of hot air balloons searching for new lands to settle.
-Airships from foreign lands will deliver dignitaries hoping to take advantage of Caelum's Landing's thriving marketplace, and tourists can travel the [Innermotes]() in style on powered cable cars.
-The most wealthy of denizens can even be found driving rudimentary auto-mobiles, powered by resonance engines.

-### Resonance Engines

-Perhaps chief among the nascent technologies developed since the Rising is the resonance engine, invented by [Artifex Calligo]() in 756 PO to propel [Ingenium]() toward [Fundus]().
-Resonance engines use the magical properties of resonite, a lustrous, dark purple ore found in the [Resonant Mines](), to create kinetic energy.
-The ore is capable of exerting magical pressures on its surroundings, making it difficult to cast magic in close proximity to rich deposits.
-The ore can be refined into resonance stones.
-Much like how the similar poles of two magnets repel, the magical pressures of two resonance stones forced together can create motion.
-Resonance engines are used in machines such as auto-mobiles, aircraft, power generators and even rail-guns.
-Some have even theorised that the heart used to power [Mundi Eversor]() was a prototype resonance engine on a colossal scale.
+## A World Obscured

+The world of *Fio* is estimated by scholars to be approximately 7,500 miles in diameter.
+It takes one year or 288 days to orbit its sun, *Sol*.
+It takes one day or 24 hours for Fio to complete one rotation around its polar axis.
+Fio has a single moon, *Auga*, which sits above the northern hemisphere in geostationary orbit.
+Due to the way Fio oscillates on its equatorial axes, Auga appears to circle the sky above the *Relief* once every six days.
+The days are 24 hours long and are named *Menoday*, *Skewday*, *Winday*, *Mariday*, *Sterday* and *Sunday*.

-## The Calendar
+#### The Calendar

-There are 12 months in one year.
-Each month is 24 days long, divided into four six-day weeks.
-One day is 24 hours long.
-The days are named: *Menoday*, *Skewday*, *Winday*, *Mariday*, *Sterday* and *Sunday*.
-A year is divided into four seasons according to the climate.
-Due to the way the world of Fio rotates on all three of its axes, the summer and winter solstices only occur once every four years.
-A period of four years is known as a *fewyear*.

-#### Moon Phases

-- 1 day = 24 hours
-- 1 week = 6 days or 144 hours
-- 1 month = 4 weeks or 24 days
-- 1 season = 3 months, 12 weeks or 72 days
-- 1 year = 4 seasons, 12 months, 48 weeks or 288 days
-- 1 fewyear = 4 years, 16 seasons, 48 months, 192 weeks or 1,152 days

-#### Months

 | Month         | Season | Holidays                      |
 | ------------- | ------ | ----------------------------- |